 We all want to feed our goldfish a good quality diet full of variety.
-It leads us to look into natural human foods available in your kitchen to feed them.
+This leads us to look into natural human foods available in your kitchen to feed them.
 Lettuce is one of the first thoughts that generally come to mind.
 Since it is a type of plant and goldfish eat aquatic plants alongside their diet in nature.
 Goldfish are omnivores.
-It means they seek out the vegetative matter to boost their fiber intake.
+It means they seek out vegetative matter to boost their fiber intake.

 In this article, we will be informing you how to feed your goldfish this healthy snack alternative!

 The Different Types of Lettuce and What to Avoid